Skip to content

 3. Reload the HuggingFace checkpoint into the now-sharded model via load_hf_model().

 This "FSDP-first" pattern ensures that FSDP metadata is set up before any real weights are loaded, avoiding the need to hold a full unsharded copy in memory.
-See DPOTrainModule in open_instruct/olmo_core_train_modules.py and PolicyTrainerOLMoCoreProcess.setup_model() in open_instruct/grpo_olmo_core_actor.py for the DPO and GRPO implementations respectively.
+See main() in open_instruct/olmo_core_finetune.py for SFT, DPOTrainModule in open_instruct/olmo_core_train_modules.py for DPO, and PolicyTrainerOLMoCoreProcess.setup_model() in open_instruct/grpo_olmo_core_actor.py for GRPO.